top of page

 The take-away given these initial findings from Rand?
 Student engagement plays a vital role in student achievement.

-Simply put, student engagement refers to the ability of an instructor to integrate tasks and activities into instruction to increase the likelihood that students will find meaning in the topic.
+Simply put, digital classroom engagement refers to the ability of an instructor to integrate tasks and activities into instruction to increase the likelihood that students will find meaning in the topic.

 All of us can probably recall one of our teachers at SOME point in our education proclaiming, 'Pay attention - this will be on the test!'
 If you were a student who cared about your scores on tests, 'This is on the test' probably caught your attention.
 But student engagement needs to be integrated into the lesson to tap into deeper meaning and relevance.
 Teachers need to motivate student engagement that extends beyond high achievement on assessments.